natalie-kate/pocket-bookcase/README.md

         1. As a returning visitor, I want to add books to my "bookshelves".
         2. As a returning visitor, I want to follow on social media so I can hear of any new features.
-3. As a returning visitor, I want to be able to add a book review.
+        3. As a returning visitor, I want to be able to add books to the applications library.
-        4. As a returning visitor, I want to be able to add books to the applications library.
+        4. As a returning visitor, I want to be able to change my password.
-        5. As a returning visitor, I want the option of being able to see my password to ensure I have typed it correctly.
+        5. As a returning visitor, I want to be able to rate the app.
+        6. As a returning visitor, I want to get feedback so I know that something has went through or if i've been redirected, why.

    - #### Frequent Visitor Goals

         1. As a frequent visitor, I want to be able to edit a book that I've added to the applications library.
-        2. As a frequent visitor, I want to be able to contact the owner with suggestions of new genres.
+        2. As a frequent visitor, I want to be able to contact the owner with suggestions.
         3. As a frequent visitor, I want to be able to move or delete books on my "bookshelves".
-        4. As a frequent visitor, I want to be able to change my password.
+        4. As a frequent visitor, I want to be able to update my profile.
-        5. As a frequent visitor, I want to be able to edit or delete a review I have written.
+        5. As a frequent visitor, I want to be able to change my account information
+        6. As a frequent visitor, I don't want to have never ending scrolling up or down.

    - #### Admin goals